Horse Betting 101: A Definitive Guide to Horse Racing Basics

 How to Read Horse Racing Odds

-If you don’t know how to read sports odds at all, we’ll direct you to our beginner’s guide to reading and understanding sports betting odds.
+If you don’t know how to horse racing odds at all, we’ll direct you to our beginner’s guide to reading and understanding horse racing odds.

 If you are handicapping and trying to get a feel for the odds on various horses, the best gauge to check is the morning line.
 It is published in the program, racing form, or online at your sportsbook.
 An expert guesses what the final win odds will be for each horse in each race.
 Odds shift as bets come in, but it is a pretty good estimation.